Oppo Find X8: Camera

 The Find X8 series features camera systems with Hasselblad Color Calibration.
 The Find X8 has a triple camera setup with a 50 MP wide sensor, a 50 MP ultrawide sensor, and a 50 MP periscope telephoto lens with 3x optical zoom.
 The Find X8 Pro features a quad-camera system.
 It includes a 50 MP wide sensor, a 50 MP ultrawide sensor, and two periscope telephoto lenses: a 50 MP sensor with 3x optical zoom and another 50 MP sensor with 6x optical zoom.
 The Find X8 Ultra also features a quad-camera system, headlined by a large 1.0"-type 50 MP main sensor.
 It is complemented by a 50 MP ultrawide lens and two periscope telephoto cameras at 3x and 6x optical zoom.

 All rear cameras and the 32 MP front-facing camera support 4K video recording at 30 and 60fps.
 The Find X8 Ultra's main camera can also record 4K at 120fps.

 Software

 The Find X8 series runs on ColorOS 15, which is based on Android 15.
 The software includes features such as Circle to Search.
 China version models also offer satellite connectivity for emergency communication (SOS).
 The device supports multiple satellite navigation systems, including A-GPS, GPS L1, BDS B1I, GLONASS G1, GALILEO E1, and QZSS L1.

 ColorOS 16 was released on October 16th 2025.

 Reception

-Various tech reviews have criticized its Live Alerts feature in ColorOS 15.
-According to TechRadar, it seems they might've copied the idea from Apple's Dynamic Island.
-However, some reviewers praise it about its high price–performance ratio compared to top of the line smartphones like iPhone 16 Pro and Galaxy S24 Ultra.
+TechRadar were enthusiastic regarding the phone, but noted that several ColorOS features were highly reminiscent of similar Apple features, such as the "Live Alerts capsule [which] looks to be a direct lift of the iPhone's Dynamic Island."
+Techradar and other reviewers praised the high price–performance ratio compared to top of the line smartphones such iPhone 16 Pro and Galaxy S24 Ultra.
 Many are still waiting for the Ultra model to be released globally.